Ednie25/Memoire_M1/README.md

 2. Navigate to the project directory: `cd <Memoire_M1>`
 3. Explore the datasets in the `/database1` and `/databaseFinale` excel files.
 4. Review the R `/codeMensualisation`, `/traitementData`, and `/Modélisation_ARDL` scripts.
-5. Read the detailed study in the `/memoireEdnie` folder.
+5. Read the detailed study in the `/Memoire Ednie Version Finale` folder.

 ## Contact
 For any questions or further information, please contact: